katyafilimoshina/tsc_msc_dl/README.md

 ## Code Organization
-* `distributions.py`: Contains code for generating and handling synthetic distributions (funnel, banana, gaussian mixture, cauchy)
+* `distributions.py`: Contains code for generating and handling synthetic distributions (funnel and banana).
-* `samplers.py`: Contains code for basic MCMC sampling methods (HMC, iSIR, NUTS)
+* `samplers.py`: Contains code for basic MCMC sampling methods (HMC, iSIR, NUTS).
-* `metrics.py`: Contains code for ESS, EMD, ESTV calculation and visualization
+* `metrics.py`: Contains code for ESS, EMD, ESTV calculation and visualization.
-* `msc/`: ...
+* `experiments/`: Contains notebooks with MSC and TSC (with Affine transform and RealNVP) training loops and experiments:
-* `tsc/`: ...
+  * `True_Banana_Funnel.ipynb`: Check of Banana and Funnel distributions classes.
-* `notebooks/`: Contains notebooks TSC.ipynb and MSC.ipynb with experiments on TSC and MSC.
+  * `TSC_RealNVP_and_Experiments.ipynb`: TSC with RealNVP training loop and experiments on Banana and Funnel in dim=2, 10, 50, 100.

-## Tutorial
+  * `MSC_and_Affine_TSC.ipynb`: MSC training loop and experiments on Banana and Funnel.
-See TSC.ipynb and MSC.ipynb for examples of running MSC and TSC and experiments.
+  * `TSC_Affine.ipynb`: TSC with Affine transformation training loop and experiments on Banana and Funnel.

 ## References